 When is results day?

 A level results day usually falls in August.
-In 2020 it will be 20 August.
+In 2021 it will be 24th August.
 Reformed BTEC results come out at broadly the same time.
 The IB results come out in early July.
+GCSE Results day will be August 27th.

 How much flexibility is there with accepting students who narrowly miss their offer?